Dolomite (mineral): Uses

 Dolomite is used as an ornamental stone, a concrete aggregate, and a source of magnesium oxide, as well as in the Pidgeon process for the production of magnesium.
 It is an important petroleum reservoir rock, and serves as the host rock for large strata-bound Mississippi Valley-Type (MVT) ore deposits of base metals such as lead, zinc, and copper.
 Where calcite limestone is uncommon or too costly, dolomite is sometimes used in its place as a flux for the smelting of iron and steel.
 Large quantities of processed dolomite are used in the production of float glass.

 In horticulture, dolomite and dolomitic limestone are added to soils and soilless potting mixes as a pH buffer and as a magnesium source.
 Pastures can be limed with dolomitic lime to raise their pH and where there is a magnesium deficiency.
+Dolomitic lime has also been used in environmental restoration and soil regeneration by increasing pH in soils previously affected by mining.

 Dolomite is also used as the substrate in marine (saltwater) aquariums to help buffer changes in the pH of the water.

 Calcined dolomite is also used as a catalyst for destruction of tar in the gasification of biomass at high temperature.
 Particle physics researchers like to build particle detectors under layers of dolomite to enable the detectors to detect the highest possible number of exotic particles.
 Because dolomite contains relatively minor quantities of radioactive materials, it can insulate against interference from cosmic rays without adding to background radiation levels.

 In addition to being an industrial mineral, dolomite is highly valued by collectors and museums when it forms large, transparent crystals.
 The specimens that appear in the magnesite quarry exploited in Eugui, Esteribar, Navarra (Spain) are considered among the best in the world.